rntz/msgbox/README.md

 does seem to work, as of 2013-04-14.

-I'm making it because I want an easy way to be notified if and when, eg., someone pings me on IRC.
+I'm making it because I want an easy way to be notified if and when, eg., someone pings me on IRC; but if I'm not online when this happens, I'd like to know about them once I *do* get online.
 It could also be used as the basis for, say, synchronizing a TODO-list across multiple machines.
 TODO: explain how.

 It's "distributed" in that it doesn't have a central point of failure; every node running `msgbox-peer` keeps as much information as it can get, and